-Little Snitch uses two strategies to find a server’s name given its Internet address:
+Little Snitch uses two strategies to find a server’s name when given its Internet address:

 Little Snitch watches all processes when they resolve names to addresses and keeps track of which process knows what.
 If it encounters a connection attempt, it looks at the Internet address and which process is using it.
 Then it checks how the process came to know it, which name it used to obtain the address.

 If the process can know only one name for the address, we are done, we have the name.
 If the process resolved multiple names with the same Internet address as result, we have to dig deeper.

 Deep packet inspection